andrakis/node-lithp/README.md

 A small Lisp-like programming language, with a very small interpreter.

-The main interpreter is less than 200 lines of code (not counting structures, comments, and runtime library.)
+The main interpreter is just over 200 lines of sparse code (not counting structures and runtime library.)
+This size would be much lower without the debug statements and detailed comments (around 130 lines.)

 No parser yet exists, this is being worked on.
 The sample code constructs the correct parsing tree.